klauer/epics-sumo-mirror/doc/configuration-files.rst

   for details see :ref:`sumo options <reference-sumo-Options>`.

 dbdir
-  The directory where the dependency database file is found, for details see :ref:`sumo options <reference-sumo-Options>`.
+  The directory where the dependency database file is found for details see :ref:`sumo options <reference-sumo-Options>`.
+This key has `Environment variable expansion`_.

 dbrepo
   The url of the dependency database foreign repository, for details see :ref:`sumo options <reference-sumo-Options>`.
+This key has `Environment variable expansion`_.

 dbrepomode
   A string that specifies the mode for the dependency database repository,